 Each 3 or 4 credit course with a grade of B or better will earn 3 advanced placement units.
 Students will still be required to take the full 120 credits necessary for graduation, unless they have the equivalency of 30 credits, in which case they may qualify for Advanced Standing and would be eligible to graduate from Boston College in 3 years.
-College transcripts for these courses should be submitted to the Office of Transfer Admission by August 1.
+College transcripts for these courses as well as the verification form signed by a high school administrator should be submitted to the Office of Transfer Admission by August 1.
 Students who enroll at a local college to satisfy high school graduation requirements are not eligible for advanced placement units unless they take the corresponding College Board AP exams and earn qualifying scores.